Beach Warning Flags

 *Absence of Beach Flags Does Not Assure Safe Waters.

 On Double Red Flag days during the summer airplane banners may be flown alerting those on our beaches to the conditions.
+There are fines in place if you enter the water on Double Red Flag warnings.

 - PCB - Text "PCBFLAGS" to 888777